 Step 1.
-Obtain an employer identification number (EIN) from the federal government if this has not been done.
+Obtain an employer identification number (EIN) from the federal government is this has not been done.

 This number must be entered on some of the returns listed below and is used to reconcile a church's deposits of withheld taxes with the W-2 forms it issues to employees.
 The EIN is a nine-digit number that looks like this: 00-0246810.
 If your church does not have an EIN, you may apply for one online.
 Go to the IRS website at www.irs.gov for information.
-You may also apply for an EIN by calling 1.800.829.4933, or by faxing or mailing Form SS-4 to the IRS.
-You should have only one EIN.
+You may also apply for an EIN by calling 1.800.829.4833 or by faxing or mailing Form SS-4 to the IRS.
+You should only have one EIN.

 KEY POINT.
 An employer identification number is not a tax exemption number and has no relation to your nonprofit corporation status.
-It merely identifies you as an employer subject to tax withholding and reporting and ensures that your church receives proper credit for payments of withheld taxes.
-You can obtain an EIN by submitting a Form SS-4 to the IRS.
+It merely identifies you as an employer subject to tax withholding and reporting, and ensures that your church receives proper credit for payments of withheld taxes.